![]() |

 8 bytes |

-The storage space allocated for a string variable depends on the value of the maxLen
+The storage space allocated for a string variable depends on the value of the maxLen parameter (which cannot exceed 255).
+If maxLen is omitted, then the most recent maxLen specified in the same as Str255 clause always have a maxLen value of 255.

-+ 1 bytes, if maxLen
+maxLen + 1 bytes, if maxLen is odd;

-+ 2 bytes, if maxLen
+maxLen + 2 bytes, if maxLen is even;

-is the size in bytes of a single array element, then the space allocated for the entire array is given by the following expression:array size = elSize * (maxSub1 + 1) * (maxSub2 + 1) * ...
+maxLen characters to a string variable.
+The storage space for a record variable equals the sum of the lengths of the record's fields, or the value of constant2 (in bytes).elSize is the size in bytes of a single array element, then the space allocated for the entire array is given by the following expression:array size = elSize * (maxSub1 + 1) * (maxSub2 + 1) * ...

 All the elements in an array are stored in contiguous locations in memory.
 If the array is multi-dimensional, then the rightmost dimensions change most rapidly as you step through the elements' locations in memory.
 For example, if you declare an array as follows: